sizsan/Bookly/README.md

 ### Design Process
 1. Formulate required data as models and their entities;
-2. Establish relations between those models in order to maximise efficiency and reduce reputation in data;
+2. Establish relations between those models in order to maximise efficiency and reduce repitition in data;
 3. Define methods within the model to determine how that data is passed to the controller;
 4. Create controller actions where required to interact with database and views; and
 5. Create views to display that data to the end user.